-31 D 31 December
+31 December

-202 4 2023 Restated
+2024 202 23 Restated

-in millior ns
+in millions

 Assets:

-Trade receivables (a) £ 46.
-2 £ 75.5
+Non-current receivables (a) £ 15,072.7 £ 13,539.5

+Trade receivables (b) 46.2 75.5

-Contract assets (b) 114.0 ) 112.7
+Contract assets (c) 114.0 112.7

-Other current assets (b)(c) 79.8 3 78.0
+Other current assets (c)(d) 115.3 128.5

-Total £ 240.0 ) £ 266.2
+Total £ 15,348.2 £ 13,856.2

 Liabilities:

-Lease obligations (d) £ 108.
-1 £ 108.5
+Lease obligations (e) £ 108.1 £ 108.5

+Non-current related-party debt (c)(f) 8.8

-Other non-current liabilities (e) 117.
-7 80.2
+Other non-current liabilities (g) 117.8 81.3

-Current related-party debt (f) 22.
-1
+Current related-party debt (h) 22.1

-Trade payables (e) 199.
-7 225.3
+Trade payables (g) 199.7 225.3

-Other current liabilities (b)(e) 27.
-2 7.2
+Other current liabilities (c)(g) 29.9 9.7

-Total £ 474.8 3 £ 421.2
+Total £ 477.6 £ 433.6

-(a) Amounts primarily relate to trade receivables arising from our charges to the Tesco Mobile JV.
-Expected credit losses in relation to trade receivable balances with related-parties is considered to be immaterial.

-(b)Prior year amounts have been restated to align with current year presentation.
-In the prior year, other current assets amounted to £190.7 million, which included contract assets of £112.7 million.
-With contract assets being disclosed separately, the restated balance of other current assets amounts to £78.0 million.
-Additionally, other current liabilities amounted to £87.4 million in the prior year including £80.2 million other non-current liabilities.
-With other non-current liabilities being disclosed separately, the restated balance of other current liabilities amounts to £7.2 million.

-(c) Amounts primarily relate to non-interest bearing receivables due from certain Liberty Global and Telefónica subsidiaries, and accrued income from nexfibre.

-(d)Amounts represent lease obligations with certain Liberty Global subsidiaries and associates.

-(e) Amounts represent both non-interest payables, accrued capital expenditures, and other accrued liabilities related to transactions with certain Liberty Global and Telefónica subsidiaries and associates, which are periodically cash settled.

-(f) Amounts relate to the value associated with Telefónica Factoring España, S.A., which bear interest at a rate of 6.7%.
+- (a) Amounts represent interest-bearing loan receivables due from VMED O2 UK Limited which, as of 31 December 2024 and 2023, accrues interest at a weighted average rate of 6.2% and 6.2%, respectively.
+These loans have a maturity that ranges from 16 July 2025 to 20 May 2030 with managements intention to refinance as they become due.
+The purpose of these loans are to support overall VMED O2 group financing activities. - (b) Amounts primarily relate to trade receivables arising from our charges to the Tesco Mobile JV.
+Expected credit losses in relation to trade receivable balances with related-parties is considered to be immaterial. - (c) Prior year amounts have been restated to align with current year presentation.
+In the prior year, other current assets amounted to £241.2 million which included contract assets of £112.7 million.
+With contract assets being disclosed separately, the restated balance of other current assets amounts to £128.5 million.
+Additionally, other current liabilities amounted to £91.0 million in the prior year including £81.3 million other non-current liabilities.
+With other non-current liabilities being disclosed separately, the restated balance of other current liabilities amounts to £9.7 million. - (d) Amounts primarily relate to non-interest bearing receivables due from VMED O2 UK Limited and from certain Liberty Global and Telefónica subsidiaries, and accrued income from nexfibre. - (e) Amounts represent lease obligations with certain Liberty Global subsidiaries and associates. - (f) Amounts in the prior year represented interest-bearing loans due to VMED O2 UK Limited, which bore interest at a rate of 4.4% and was due to mature on 18 December 2025.
+The loan was fully repaid in Q1 2024. - (g) Amounts represent both non-interest and interest-bearing payables, accrued capital expenditures and other accrued liabilities related to transactions with VMED O2 UK Limited and certain Liberty Global and Telefónica subsidiaries and associates, which are periodically cash settled. - (h) Amounts relate to the value associated with Telefónica Factoring España, S.A., which bear interest at a rate of 6.7%.

+Notes to Consolidated Financial Statements - (Continued) 31 December 2024